 Call to speak with a licensed insurance agent.

-As of 2015, there were almost 1 million Medicare beneficiaries in South Carolina.
-The following is some information on Medicare enrollment in South Carolina:
+As of 2018, there were over 1 million Medicare beneficiaries in South Carolina.* The following is some information on Medicare enrollment in South Carolina:

 South Carolina State Health Insurance Counseling and Assistance Program (SHIP): South Carolina and the United States government put together a program called the State Health Insurance Program (SHIP), also known in South Carolina as the Insurance Counseling Assistance and Referrals for Elders program (I-CARE).
 I-CARE has staff throughout the state that provides free counseling on various Medicare topics.